-The Local Governing Board (LGB) has agreed an admissions limit of 25 for the other year groups.
-This is the number of places in classes beyond reception which reflects infant class size regulations for key stage one classes and takes into account practical limits for all other years.
+The school's local governing committee has agreed an admissions limit of 25 pupils for the other year groups.
+This is the number of places in classes beyond reception which reflects infant class size regulations for key stage one classes (ie, not exceeding 30 children per teacher in Reception, Year 1, and Year 2) and takes into account practical limits for all other year groups.